-Mendoza, a city of about 115,000 inhabitants, sits east of Aconcagua – the highest mountain in South America, in an area of plains and foothills.
 With the Andes as a backdrop and a sunny climate with low rainfall, it’s no wonder Mendoza draws visitors from around the world.
-They come for the wine and the food but there’s more to Mendoza than spectacular Malbec’s – the signature grape of the area.
+They come for the wine and the food but there’s loads of things to do in Mendoza other than drinking spectacular Malbec’s – the signature grape of the area.

-There’s nothing like having a few exceptional bottles of wine in your hotel room over your visit – reason enough to start your stay with a tour.
+There’s nothing like having a few exceptional bottles of wine in your Mendoza hotel room over your visit – reason enough to start your stay with a wine tour.